siomarapantarotto/ATMConsulting/README.md

 * SERVICES      : Shows the services offered by the company.
 * CLIENTS       : Shows the clients of the company.
 * CONTACT US    : Allows user to send email.
-* ABOUT US      : Describes the company and allow the user to follow its website and social networks.
+* ABOUT US      : Describes the company and allows the user to follow its website and social networks.

 More detailed documentation can be found directly on the code.

 ## Technologies
-Project is created with:
+The project is created with:
 * Android Studio version 3.2
 * Java